olegkrivtsov/zf3-api-reference/README.md

 # ZF3 API Reference

 This project's ame is to provide a reference of Zend Framework 3 components and their PHP classes (API).
 The latest published version of the reference can be found on the [ZF3 API website](https://olegkrivtsov.github.io/zf3-api-reference/html/).
+This reference is integrated with my book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book), so you can take a look at it, too.

 # Background